bobhyun/TS-API/en/TS-API.en.md

                 # If you do not specify a channel, it means all channels
 subtitleFormat  # Specify the type of subtitle file to be used for the date time display of video
                 # Supports VTT, SRT, and SMI formats.
 If not specified or set to None, subtitle files are not generated.
-fileSizeLimit   # Specify the maximum size of the video file (Can be expressed in units of GB, MB, KB, B, eg: 1GB, 700MB) statusInterval  # Displays the interval of receiving the progress (stage:fileWriting) of the video file to be exported from the server
+mediaSize   # Specify the maximum size of the video file (Can be expressed in units of GB, MB, KB, B, eg: 1GB, 700MB) statusInterval  # Displays the interval of receiving the progress (stage:fileWriting) of the video file to be exported from the server
                 # (Can be expressed in units of s, ms, eg: 1s, 500ms)
                 # If statusInterval is not specified, no progress is sent